A request breaks the silence.

 Is there anybody in there?

-In this way, almost whispering, Comfortably Numb begins: a wonderful poem about loneliness and need for meanings.
+In this way, almost as a whisper, Comfortably Numb begins: a wonderful poem about loneliness and the need for meanings.

-Comfortably Numb, one of Pink Floyd’s most beloved songs, from The Wall (1979), melody and music by David Gilmour and lyrics by Roger Waters, describes a state of loss: the protagonist is someone who get anesthetized before entering the stage.
+Comfortably Numb, one of Pink Floyd’s most beloved songs, from The Wall (1979), with its melody and music by David Gilmour and lyrics by Roger Waters, describes a state of loss: the protagonist is someone who is anaesthetised before coming on stage.

 I hear you’re feeling down